 Associate in Applied Science (A.A.S.)

 These programs may be completed in two years and prepare their graduates for immediate employment in specific occupations or careers.
-Many graduates, however, do transfer some or all of their credits towards more advanced study at a senior college or university.
+Many graduates, however, do transfer some or all of their credits toward more advanced study at a senior college or university.
 The A.A.S. degree consists of a basic core of liberal arts and science courses, special courses related to a specific career area, and electives.

 DCC offers two types of credit certificate programs: an academic certificate and an applied academic certificate.